Portuguese Way

 The Portuguese Way: An unforgettable tour

-The Portuguese road is a beautiful Jacobean route that connects Portugal with Santiago de Compostela.
-With approximately 610 kilometers from Lisbon or 240 kilometers from Porto, this historical route crosses lovely Portuguese cities before crossing the border to Galicia, Spain.
+The Portuguese route is a beautiful Jacobean route that connects Portugal with Santiago de Compostela.
+With approximately 610 kilometers from Lisbon or 240 kilometers from Porto, this historical route crosses lovely Portuguese cities before crossing the border into Galicia, Spain.

 The Portuguese Way is the second most popular route after the French Way, but remains less crowded, allowing you to enjoy a quieter experience.
 Some of the advantages of this route are: